RetroDECK/ES-DE/INSTALL.md

 This is a bit tricky as the data needs to be converted to an internal format used by ES-DE.
 The original file is huge and most of the information is not required.

 Go to [https://www.mamedev.org/release.php](https://www.mamedev.org/release.php) and select the Windows version, but only download the driver information in XML format and not MAME itself.
-This file will be named someting like **mame0226lx.zip** and unzipping it will give you a file name such as **mame0226.xml**.
+This file will be named something like **mame0226lx.zip** and unzipping it will give you a file name such as **mame0226.xml**.

-Move the XML driver file to the resources/MAME directory and then convert it to the ES-DE internal format:
+Move the XML driver file to the resources/MAME directory and then convert it to the ES-DE internal files:

 ```
 cd emulationstation-de/resources/MAME